pnnl/QASMBench/README.md

 - bench.qasm: OpenQASM source file.
 - bench.png: Visualization of the circuit from IBM QE.
 - res_bench.png: Running results from IBM QE quantum backends (mainly 5-qubit Burlington, 15-qubit Melbourne, and 27-qubit Paris).
-- bench.cuh: Source file for our [DM-Sim](https://github.com/pnnl/DM-Sim) quantum simulator.

 ## Tests

-The small-scale benchmarks (except basis-trotter) can be directly uploaded and verified on real Quantum Machines [IBM Quantum Experience](https://quantum-computing.ibm.com/).
+The QASMBench circuits can be directly uploaded and verified on [IBM-Q](https://quantum-computing.ibm.com/) NISQ quantum device.

-The medium-scale benchmarks can be either validated by real quantum machines or simulators in [IBM Quantum Experience](https://quantum-computing.ibm.com/).

-Some of the large-scale benchmarks can be validated on IBM simulators.

 ## DM-Sim simulation

-You may also want to use our density-matrix quantum circuit simulator [DM-Sim](https://github.com/pnnl/DM-Sim) for simulating the QASMBench benchmark circuits efficiently on modern CPU (Intel X86, AMD X86, IBM Power), GPU (NVIDIA GPU and AMD GPU) and Xeon-Phi workstations or clusters ORNL Summit, ANL Theta, and NERSC Cori Supercomputers.
+You may also want to use our state-vector and density-matrix quantum circuit simulator ([SV-Sim](https://github.com/pnnl/SV-Sim) and [DM-Sim](https://github.com/pnnl/DM-Sim)) for simulating the QASMBench benchmark circuits efficiently on modern CPU (Intel X86, AMD X86, IBM Power), GPU (NVIDIA GPU and AMD GPU) and Xeon-Phi workstations or HPC clusters (e.g., ORNL Summit/Frontier, ANL Theta, and NERSC Cori/Perlmutter Supercomputers).